genestack/apparatuis/readme.md

 - The **target element** – the element that bears main component's load, e.g. `input` for `Autocomplete`.
 Usually both _root_ and _target_ elements are the same but not always.
 - **Additional elements** – all the rest elements playing less significant roles

+Any component should spread its props to the target element.

 In those cases where `root` and `target` are not the same element, main purpose of the `root` element is styling.
 Main purpose of the `target` element than is to deliver business logic.